 And, finally… these roots are not something you do once and never return to… it’s a constant honing process as you and your business evolve over time.

 Want to deepen the roots of your business with my support?
-I have spots opening up in the Roots Coaching Circle for earlier stage coaches, healers and consultants.
-This program is totally virtual, affordable and is also great for folks doing a business re-model.
+I have spots open in the Roots Coaching Circle for early stage and “re-inventing” (Covid or otherwise) entrepreneurs.
+This program just got way better as now there is a team of branding and messaging experts facilitating monthly calls.
+Learn all about it and sign up here.